 Learning Improvement Projects can be both short-term (1 year) and long-term (2–3 years).
 Short-term projects and activities are those that have the potential to enhance teaching and learning, such as the development of a classroom intervention or the redesign of a module.
 Whereas long-term projects are those that will significantly enhance teaching and learning, such as more extensive programme reviews or longitudinal projects that track students’ learning over time.
 Short-term projects can attract funding of up to $10,000, whereas long-term projects can attract funding of $25,000.
 Projects can further request a travel grant to attend an education conference at the end of the project to present their results.
 Such projects that request a travel grant can attract an additional $5,000 in funding and can be extended for 6 months.

 Application is open to all faculty teaching members of NUS, working either individually or in small groups, whether inter-department or inter-faculty.

-Application for TEG Learning Improvement Projects are now OPEN.
+Application for TEG Learning Improvement Projects are CLOSED.

 For further information, please refer to the Call for Proposals and the Application Proposal Form.

 Call for Proposals Application Proposal Form